BE A SHAMASH – 2021

-To enter, please email us a picture and a few words about how you are being a Shamash to TheBookMeshuggenahs@gmail.com.
+To enter, please email us a photo or drawing and a few words about how you are being a Shamash to TheBookMeshuggenahs@gmail.com.
 You will automatically be entered into the contest.
 The Grand Prize winner will receive a basket of autographed books written by Book Meshuggenah authors.
 Second and third prizes also to be presented.
 All entries will receive a certificate of participation.

 Please include your name, age, grade, school and hometown.
-By sending a photo, you are giving permission for The Book Meshuggenahs to share it on social media and press materials.
+By sending a photo or drawing, you are giving permission for The Book Meshuggenahs to share it on social media and press materials.

 Let us celebrate your kindnesses and inspire others to Be A Shamash.
 Thank you for helping to heal the world!